How to Grow Fig Trees from Cuttings? A Complete Guide

 Frequent irrigation: Although fig trees can withstand periods of dryness, regular irrigation is essential, particularly in the early years of growth.

-Fertilising Schedule: To encourage strong foliage and fruit output, fertilize your fig tree with a balanced fertilizer during the growth season.
+Fertilising Schedule: To encourage strong foliage and fruit output, fertilize your fig tree with a balanced fertilizer during the tree growth season.

 Satisfying Your Work Resulting in Tasty Homegrown Figs